Full width project banner image

 Advertising fees

-Advertising costs can vary widely depending on the type of marketing.
-These fees can include the price of listing on websites like realestate.com.au and Domain.
+Advertising costs includes listing on websites like realestate.com.au and Domain.
 There's also the cost of:

 In total, landlords typically pay between $200 and $500 for advertising.